How much should you pay for a new website in 2020/21?

 • Fewer overheads to cover.
 Since online agencies don’t run big, central offices, they don’t have to worry about paying rent, electricity, water, and the Internet.
 That means they can deliver great websites at competitive prices.

 • Hands-on approach.
-Online website agencies are generally smaller, more connected and more agile than traditional bricks-and-mortar website agencies.
+Online website agencies are generally smaller, more connected, and more agile than traditional brick-and-mortar website agencies.
 They choose people who enjoy what they do and care about their client’s results.
 If they take you on as a client, you know that they’re committed to working with you to deliver a site that you are proud of and that gets you great results.

 • They Walk The Walk.
 Every website agency you speak to will claim to be an expert in online marketing.
 However, online website agencies have to be experts in online marketing; it’s how they find clients and build their reputation!
 If you’re going to trust a website agency, trust one that walks the walk!